When you are ready for something better than the latest diet

 - 1/2 cup black beans – 1 legume vegetable

 I’m not suggesting you plan all you meals using this diet plan.
-This is intended for institutional meal planning.
-What you can do is look at how it differs from the American diet and try to:
+It is intended for institutional meal planning.
+What you can do is look at how it differs from your diet and try to:

 - Select more foods that have not been processed to remove their fiber

 - Try for different forms of protein, not just red meat.